 - Do not fish off the bridge or to the dam

 These are temporary measures while the plants are managed.
-Please reach out to the town of Manchester with any questions or concerns about this site, as it is town property.
+Please contact the town of Manchester with any questions or concerns about this site, as the land is town property.

 Herbicide Treatment 8/11